Jeannette, Pennsylvania: Religion

 In 1943, the city went before the Supreme Court to defend an ordinance that banned distributing religious materials door to door.
 Several members of the Jehovah's Witnesses challenged the constitutionality of the law but were defeated in Douglas v.
 City of Jeannette.

 Parks and recreation

-The Jeannette Parks and Recreation Department maintains eight parks which variously include playgrounds, ball fields, and basketball courts.
+The Jeannette Parks and Recreation Department maintains eight parks including playgrounds, ball fields, and basketball courts.

 Government

 Jeannette maintains a Police Department, a Fire Department, a Public Library, a Parks and Recreation department, and a department of Public Works.
 The city operates two refuse trucks daily, covering residential and commercial accounts, five days a week.
 Commercial accounts are served on a pre-set schedule, either daily or as needed.
 Recycling is mandatory in Jeannette.
 The city employs a community development coordinator and staff to assist residents.

 Education

 Jeannette City School District includes McKee Elementary School and Jeannette Junior/Senior High School.